powerlord/soulblazer-poptracker/README.md

 The Settings section exists for the map-enabled variants, you toggle these like you would any other checks.

 More features are planned for this tracker, and issues can be raised as usual.

+## Version differences

+This pack assumes you are using one of the following two randomizers:

+* [RandoBlazer](https://github.com/randoblazer/RandoBlazer) 0.5d or newer, as featured on the [RandoBlazer](https://randoblazer.com/) website
+* Soul Blazer Archpielago 0.3.2 or newer

+**If you are running an older RandoBlazer version**, some Act 3 checks will appear in logic when they actually aren't.
+This is because RandoBlazer 0.5d moved the Rockbird blocking stone so that it doesn't block the path to Durean and the Ghost Ship.
+Archipelago's Soul Blazer world also incorporates this change.

+## Known Issues

+At present, the standalone version doesn't auto-track the following:

+* Rewards from Jewel Fairies
+* Rewards from NPCs
+* Rewards from tiles you walk over

+I plan on working on this later.

 ## PopTrack Pack Credits